mixologee/tirvandor/tirvandor-project/core-rules/players-handbook/markdown/11-world-primer.md

 - Visible to those trained to see them
 - Enhance spellcasting when tapped into
-- Connect to the world's creation and the Sundering
+- Connect to the world's creation and the Worldrend
 - Converge at nexus points of immense power
 - Unstable in the Contested Lands